-I’m walking into a casino with friends for the first time in almost a decade.
+I’m walking into a casino with friends for the first time in many years.
 The lingering scent of cigarette smoke is familiar but makes me cough.
 We sit down at a blackjack table.
 I’m apprehensive because my skills are rusty.
 I remember the gist of the game, but I’m uncertain of the intricacies like when to split or double.

 The dealer shows a 6.
 I have 13.